JinhyunChoi-DEV/Digipen_CS300_Assignment/Assignment3/jinhyun.choi_CS300_3/README.txt

    ESC: Close Current Application.
  - GUI:
    Can change dfferent 3D models
+   Can change model.
    Toggle: Turn On/Off Toggle What you want to draw Normal Line (Vertex Normal/Face Normal).
-   Using "reload shader" button to change shader
-   Using Scenario button to change 3 types different lighting situations Can change materials information
-   Can change global constant informations
-   Can change materials informations
    Can change each light status and informations
+   Using Scenario button to change 3 types different lighting situations Can change materials information with environment data Can change global constant informations
-   Have fun with using GUI to load different models/shaders/materials/lights.
+   Have fun with using GUI to load different models/materials/lights.

 * Assumption that the application to fail:
  - I believe that there is no existing assumption that the application to fail.